 The 016 was the basis of the Conmaco 160, which Vulcan first produced for Conmaco before they “struck out on their own.”

 Vulcan also produced these hammers in an offshore configuration with 54″ male jaws, as shown below.
-The first of these was for Ingram Contractors (that’s right, the subsidiary of the book distribution company, they got into the platform installation business) in 1968.
+The first of these was for Ingram Contractors (at the time the same ownership as the book distribution company) in 1968.
 T.L.
 James and McDermott also purchased these hammers.

 Specifications for the offshore hammers are below.